six-net/Sixnet.Database.MySqlConnector/README.md

 # Demo.Core3.0

-An example application for the EZNEW.NET development framework
+An example application for the EZNEW development framework

 # Get Started